 I've been able to make solid progress on the spectrum analyzer tonight.
 I've continued using the ChipKit, I'm fairly happy with it at the moment.
-As I mentioned in the last post, I've increased the baud rate on the serial port to115200 baud.
-That seems to be the point where the SPI bus speed and the serial port speed are about matched.
+I've increased the baud rate on the serial port to 115200 baud, and that seems to be the point where the SPI bus speed and the serial port speed are about matched.
 There's still plenty of room to increase it, however.

 Ultimately, I think these graphs are great, and very encouraging.
 Even if they're a bit confusing, it's nice to be able to put something up on the screen.
-You might be wondering how I produced them Well, that's the embarrassing bit.
-My cheesy analyzer program (which is really just a way to test the suite of classes I've written for communicating with the modules)will spit out text that can be used as a CSV (comma separated values) file that can be read by Excel or Numbers.
-I used Numbers to create these plots.
+You might be wondering how I produced them, though.
+That part is kinda funny.
+My cheesy analyzer program (which is really just a way to test the suite of classes I've written for communicating with the modules) will spit out text that can be used as a CSV (comma separated values) file that can be read by Excel or Numbers.
+In my case, used Numbers to create these plots.
 I think they're log-scale plots, because the log detector module produces logarithmically increasing voltage given increasing input power, thus I used linear scaling on the Y axis.
 The Y axis is the raw value from the ADC, and the X axis is the frequency.

 I got an email back from Scotty about the graphs I got from my DDS sweeps.
 The first plot, of the DDS squarer, is normal.
 The reason it has that shape is best explained in the context of the schematic of that part.